kennedymj97/msc-2048-ai/Notes.md

 [] Work on dissertation

 ## 16/08/2020
-[] Improve greedy best -> make it so it does not just research with the same strategy, the comparisons is messing it up
+[x] Improve greedy best -> make it so it does not just research with the same strategy, the comparisons is messing it up
-	[] re-evaluate times for the greedy best, run overnight if I have to
+	[x] re-evaluate times for the greedy best, run overnight if I have to [x] Test random search

 ## 17/08/2020
 [] Continue testing different search configurations (run overnight if I have to)
+	[x] Rerun all of the greedy strategies previously done [x] Test local search with greedy init
 	[] Test different ILS configurations
 		[] Random init
 		[] Random search init